sterlingphoenix/touchphat-stream/README.md

 * `touchphat-stream` - the main script.
 * `streamer_helper_script` - helper shell script that starts the stream/video.
 Since live streams tend to, well, crash, it makes sure to keep things going.
 * `cleanup_helper_script` - helper shell script that kills _everything_ with some degree of vehemence.
-Makes sure new stream doesn't merge with new stream.
+Makes sure new stream doesn't merge with old stream.
 Ever see pandas running around a beach in Hawaii?
 That was a fun bug.
 * `syslogger` - script that takes whatever you throw at it and barfs it out to syslog.

 ### Configuration Files